The Eudora Welty Ephemera Prize

 for High School Creative Writing

 Named in honor of Mississippi University for Women alumna Eudora Welty and one of the W’s early creative writing journals, Ephemera, the $200 prize will be awarded to up to 5 entries.
-All prizewinners will be honored at the Eudora Welty Writers’ Symposium at Mississippi University for Women on October 22-24, 2020.
-They will receive an award and give a brief, virtual reading.
-The winning entries and honorable mentions will be published on our website.
-Due to COVID-19 restrictions, this year school groups will not be invited to the Symposium, but all sessions will be streamed live.
+All prizewinners will be honored at the Eudora Welty Writers’ Symposium at Mississippi University for Women on October 21-23, 2021.
+They will be invited to lunch with symposium authors, receive their award, and give a brief reading.
+Winning entries and honorable mentions will also be published on our website.
+School groups are invited to the Symposium, pending COVID restrictions, and all sessions will be streamed live.

 - One entry per student in one of the following categories: Fiction, Essay, or Poetry.